jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ---

 We stare at the job board again.
+We see carts of barley, rice, and beans go by.
+Perhaps from our farm I think.

 There is a big ad.
-In Japanese and another language.
+In Japanese and in English.

 America.
 A city across the ocean burned to the ground—San Francisco.
 In big letters "The city of the future.
 Rising from the ashes!"
 Wages so high we do not believe.
 We could stay and help build Japan.
 But now my husband wants to go.

 We cross the ocean to start again.

-We arrive.
+We arrive with a little boy.
 San Francisco did burn to the ground.
 It is ash like after a forest fire.
 Any building still standing is burnt out and black.

-These Americans are already rebuilding it.
-Like the seedlings of the forest.
+These Americans are rebuilding already, like the seedlings of the forest.

 A new wall of paper, more job ads, the same colors.
 There is so much work.

-We find sleeping quarters and prepare meals with our countrymen.
+We find sleeping quarters.
+My boy plays with a wrench, hammer, and screwdriver as we prepare barley and beans with our countrymen.
 We are told "They don't like giving us the good jobs.
 But there's so much work here now, maybe they will soon."

 We take a few days to get settled.
 To understand the area.
 To meet people.
 Doors close in our face.
-Some faces sneer at us.
+Some faces sneer when they see my little boy.
+I say "Good morning, nice weather.
+Have a good day," which always surprises them and makes us giggle.

-That night, we hear in the alley below, something moves.
+That night, as I read and my boy plays, we hear in the alley below, something moves.
 Its paws quick and careful, reaching inside a crate.
 I ask a new friend what it is.

 "A raccoon.
 Very crafty—it learns well and finds food anywhere in the city."